tiberiucorneanu/EasyLearn/README.md

  <b> Transaction Management </b> performed under one task.
 In JDBC if transaction is a success you need to commit or rollback.
 In Hibernate you don' need to do this beacuse is omplicitly provided; <br>
  <b> Associations </b> between tables is easyer uning Hibernate; <br>
  <b> Versioning </b> if two users use the same datas from DB and afther the first one update DB the second one wil have an error; <br>

 <h3><a href="https://www.java4s.com/hibernate/main-advantage-and-disadvantages-of-hibernates/">Disadvantages of Hibernates</a></h3>
+ <b>Lots of API to learn:</b> A lot of effort is required to learn Hibernate.
+So, not very easy to learn hibernate easily. <br>
+ <b>Debugging:</b> Sometimes debugging and performance tuning becomes difficult. <br>
+ <b>Slower than JDBC:</b> Hibernate is slower than pure JDBC as it is generating lots of SQL statements in runtime. <br>
+ <b>Not suitable for Batch processing:</b> It advisable to use pure JDBC for batch processing. <br>
+ <b>Not suitable for Small projects:</b> For small project having few tables it is useless to work with hibernate. <br>
+ <b>Does not allow multiple inserts:</b> Hibernate does not allow some type of queries which are supported by JDBC.
+For example It does
+   not allow to insert multiple objects (persistent data) to same table using single query.
+Developer has to write separate query to insert each object. <br>
+ <b>Generates complex quires with many joins :</b> For complex data, mapping from Object-to-tables and vise versa reduces performance      and increases time of conversion. (query conversion) <br>
 </p>